Antondomashnev/UIViewController-ScrollingStatusBar/README.md

 Usage
 =====

-You can create scrolling status bar with only a one line of code for
+You can create scrolling status bar with only a one line of code for any UIViewController subclass
 ```objective-c
 /*
   import category